Benign Breast Conditions

 Lifestyle factors during childhood and the teen years

-Some lifestyle factors during childhood and the teen years may affect the risk of benign breast conditions in adulthood.
+Some lifestyle factors during childhood and the teen years may be linked to the risk of benign breast conditions in adulthood.

-Some factors may increase risk.
-For example, drinking alcohol during the teen years may increase the risk of benign breast conditions [24-26].
+Some factors may be linked to an increased risk.
+For example, women who drink alcohol during the teen years may have an increased risk of benign breast conditions [24-26].

-Other factors may decrease risk.
-For example, eating foods that contain carotenoids (such as melons, carrots, sweet potatoes and squash), nuts (including peanut butter) and beans during the teen years may lower risk the risk of benign breast conditions [27-29].
+Other factors may be linked to a decreased risk.
+For example, women who eat nuts (including peanut butter), beans and foods that contain carotenoids (such as melons, carrots and sweet potatoes) during the teen years may have a decreased risk of benign breast conditions [27-29].

 Also, girls who are heavy at age 10 may have a lower risk of benign breast conditions in young adulthood than girls who are lean at age 10 [28,30].
 (Similarly, women who were heavy as children and teens may have a lower risk of breast cancer than women who were lean in their youth [31-36].)

-However, being heavy during childhood and the teen years is not advised as it increases the risk of heart disease and many other health conditions in adulthood .
+However, being heavy during childhood and the teen years is not advised as it’s linked to an increased risk of heart disease and many other health conditions in adulthood .

 These topics are under study.